Short URL for this page:

 (Transferred to 8th Cavalry, Sept.
 26, 1915)

-at Fort Bliss and at Sierra Blanca, Texas, to March 13, 1916; with Punitive Expedition into Mexico; entered Mexico as Acting Aide-de‑Camp to General Indicates a West Point graduate and gives his Class.Pershing: commanded expedition of six men who attacked and killed General Julio Cardanes and two of his staff at San Miguelito, Mexico, May 16, 1916; (personally killed Cardanes and Garza);
+at Fort Bliss and at Sierra Blanca, Texas, to March 13, 1916; with Punitive Expedition into Mexico; entered Mexico as Acting Aide-de‑Camp to General Indicates a West Point graduate, Class of 1886: a link to his biographical entry in Cullum's Register.Pershing: commanded expedition of six men who attacked and killed General Julio Cardanes and two of his staff at San Miguelito, Mexico, May 16, 1916; (personally killed Cardanes and Garza);

 (First Lieut., 10th Cavalry, May 23, 1916)